Swetha-Vaidyanathan/Projects/Heirachial CLustering/README.md

-Here's a brief description for Homework 4 on Hierarchical Clustering that you can use for your GitHub repository:

----

 ### Hierarchical Clustering on Socioeconomic Data

 This project implements hierarchical agglomerative clustering (HAC) on a dataset of socioeconomic indicators from various countries.
 The objective is to cluster countries based on similarities in their socioeconomic status using six key statistics: Population, Net Migration, GDP per capita, Literacy rate, Phones per 1000, and Infant Mortality rate.